Always consult a medical doctor or patient care specialist before using metamizole sodium injections.

 Symptoms of overdose include trouble breathing and passing out.
 Some other symptoms include nausea, vomiting, seizures, dizziness, coma, mydriasis, liver damage, and kidney damage.
 These symptoms should be reported to a medical professional.
 If you experience any of these symptoms, seek medical help urgently.

-Metamizole sodium might cause some adverse reactions such as abdominal discomfort, maculopapular rash, Stevens-Johnson syndrome, Lyell syndrome, agranulocytosis, low blood pressure, broncospasm, arrhythmia, and allergic reactions.
+Metamizole sodium (also known as Dipyrone and branded as Analgin) might cause some adverse reactions such as abdominal discomfort, maculopapular rash, Stevens-Johnson syndrome, Lyell syndrome, agranulocytosis, low blood pressure, broncospasm, arrhythmia, and allergic reactions.
 Consult with your doctor about any medications you are taking and any health conditions you have before your treatment with metamizole sodium.